LudwigCRON/undulate/doc/README.md

 All signals are considered to be a voltage with a Maximum excursion in $[V_{SSA}-V_{DDA}]$ range.
 For the sake of clarity, x-y coordinates are respectively the time and the voltage.

 A brick is defined as single expression.
 To simplify the expression, an analogue context is loaded.
-This context include the extremum voltage, usual functions, an pi constant.
+This context include the extremum voltage, usual functions, and pi constant.

 To be more precise, the context is given below.